treeverse/lakeFS/docs/reference/remote-authenticator.md

 - `auth.ui_config.logout_url` - the URL to redirect the browser when clicking the logout link in the user menu
 - `auth.ui_config.login_cookie_names` - the name of the cookie(s) lakeFS will set following a successful authentication.
 The value is the authenticated user's JWT

-A Remote Authenticator implementation should expose a single endpoint, which receives the following JSON request:
+A Remote Authenticator implementation should expose a single endpoint, which expects the following JSON request:

 ```JSON
 {